Description

 • Methylmercury and other organic compounds

 Elemental or metallic mercury is a shiny, silver-white metal, historically referred to as quicksilver, and is liquid at room temperature.
 It is used in older thermometers, fluorescent light bulbs and some electrical switches.
 When dropped, elemental mercury breaks into smaller droplets which can go through small cracks or become strongly attached to certain materials.
 At room temperature, exposed elemental mercury can evaporate to become an invisible, odorless toxic vapor.
 If heated, it is a colorless, odorless gas.
-Learn about how people are most often exposed to elemental mercury and about the adverse health effects that exposures to elemental mercury can produce.
+Learn about how people are most often exposed to elemental mercury and about the adverse health effects that exposures to elemental mercury can produce.how-to-purchase-silver-liquid-mercury-near-me

 Elemental mercury is an element that has not reacted with another substance.
 When mercury reacts with another substance, it forms a compound, such as inorganic mercury salts or methylmercury.